-7. Conclusion:
+Conclusion:

-With today's high development standard of medium voltage substation equipments and the improvements implied in the design, the possibility of occurrence of an internal fault is very remote.
-However if this still occurs, then the consequences of an internal fault can be considerable, both from a hazard and an operational point of view.
+With today's development standard of medium voltage substation equipments and the improvements in the design implied, the possibility of occurrence of an internal fault is very remote.

-Nevertheless, in case an internal fault still happens, it has been demonstrated above that, by careful design, the effects of internal arc fault and the shut-down time can be reduced to an absolute minimum.
-Arc resistant switchgear is now well defined by the standards and available on the market.
+Nevertheless, in case an internal fault still happens the effects of internal arc fault and the shut-down time can be reduced to a minimum by the use of arc resistant switchgear, now well defined by the standards and available on the market.